yugabyte/yugabyte-db/docs/content/v2.12/deploy/multi-dc/read-replica-clusters.md

 In a YugabyteDB deployment, replication of data between nodes of your primary cluster runs synchronously and guarantees strong consistency.
 Optionally, you can create a read replica cluster that asynchronously replicates data from the primary cluster and guarantees timeline consistency (with bounded staleness).
 A synchronously replicated primary cluster can accept writes to the system.
 Using a read replica cluster allows applications to serve low latency reads in remote regions.

-In a read replica cluster, read replicas are _observer nodes_ that do not participate in writes, but get a timeline-consistent copy of the data through asynchronous replication from the primary cluster.
+In a read replica cluster, read replicas are _observer nodes_ that do not participate in writes, but get a timeline-consistent copy of the data through xCluster replication from the primary cluster.

 This document describes how to deploy a read replica cluster using YugabyteDB.
 For information on deploying read replica clusters using Yugabyte Platform, see [Read replicas](../../../yugabyte-platform/create-deployments/read-replicas/).